mz8457/mz8457.github.io/capstone.md

 * No-sale files: uploading the file that the transaction code is 7 or checking the no-sale box directly;
 <img src="images/3.jpg?raw=true"/>

-### 4. Validate the file uploaded to public server through PHP
+### 4. Validate the file uploaded to public server and save the file to a specified folder through PHP

 <img src="images/4.jpg?raw=true"/>